pnp/blog/content/post/viva-connections-toolkit-vscode-v-2-5-release/index.md

 ![samples-responsive](images/samples-responsive.png)

 Previously if you wanted to get more details about the sample you needed to use the `Repo` button to get redirected to the sample repository and check the readme file.
-This experience produced much confusion and unnecessary context switching so we got rid of that and introduced a new `View` button which will the details view, the same as you have in the project readme file, directly in VS Code.
+This experience produced much confusion and unnecessary context switching so we got rid of that and introduced a new `View` button which will show the details view, the same as you have in the project readme file, directly in VS Code.

 ![view](images/view.png)